vorsakha/dyenft/contracts/README.md

 # 🖌️ Dye NFT Smart Contracts

-This directory contains the smart contracts for the **Dye NFT** project - a revolutionary ERC721 implementation that generates fully on-chain, animated SVG NFTs that dynamically change based on real-time blockchain data.
+This directory contains the smart contracts for the **Dye NFT** project - a ERC721 implementation that generates fully on-chain, animated SVG NFTs that dynamically change based on real-time blockchain data.

 ## 📋 Contract Overview